-2.27 Where significant constraints have been identified through the site survey and assessment stages, consideration has been given to the actions that may be required to address them.
+2.28 Where significant constraints have been identified through the site survey and assessment stages, consideration has been given to the actions that may be required to address them.
 As such, efforts have been made to reflect the timescales that could be involved in doing so and whether this may have any effect on the viability of a site.
 Landowners may submit additional evidence to demonstrate how constraints may be overcome.
-Later iterations of the LAA will be updated to reflect any changes in light of new evidence.
+Updates to the LAA will reflect any changes in light of new evidence.